pnkraemer/probdiffeq/docs/api_docs/ivpsolve.md

 There are many ways to skin the cat, and there are even more ways of stepping through time to solve an ODE.
 Most libraries expose a single ``solve_ode()`` method.
-``odefilters`` does not, there are differnet function calls for different time-stepping modes and/or quantities of interest.
+``probdiffeqs`` does not, there are differnet function calls for different time-stepping modes and/or quantities of interest.
 We distinguish

 ### Adaptive time-stepping